shingyeung/contrib/README.md

 # Self-hosting a Solid POD on a Raspberry Pi 3 using node-solid-server (NSS)

-The steps below have been tested to work on the stated hardware and software combination.
+The steps below have been tested to work on the listed hardware and software combination.

 For setup using Docker on a Raspberry Pi, see TBD.